1afa/sabre-zarafa/README.md

 Starting with release 0.10 [log4php](http://logging.apache.org/log4php/) is
 used for debugging.
-Release 0.19 made the installation of log4php optional: logging is done by the Zarafa_Logger class, and if it can't find log4php, it will silently discard all log messages.
+Release 0.19 made the installation of log4php optional: logging is done by the SabreZarafa\Logger class, and if it can't find log4php, it will silently discard all log messages.

 To configure logging you need to edit `log4php.xml`.
 Default setup is to log WARN and FATAL messages to `debug.txt` with a maximum size of